Minimizing query costs

 To access the preview, click on a table name from the workspace explorer and select the Preview tab.

-.
+Note that generating the preview may be slow for these tables as they include large payloads.
 Also note that the text values are truncated by default, so you will need to expand the field to get the full value.